 If we seek shareholder approval of our initial Business Combination and we do not conduct redemptions in connection with our initial Business Combination pursuant to the tender offer rules, our amended and restated memorandum and articles of association will provide that a public shareholder, together with any affiliate of such shareholder or any other person with whom such shareholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from redeeming its shares with respect to more than an aggregate of 15% of the shares sold in this offering, which we refer to as "Excess Shares," without our prior consent.
-We believe this restriction will discourage shareholders from accumulating large blocks of shares, and subsequent attempts by such holders to use their ability to exercise their redemption rights against a proposed Business Combination as a means to force us or our management to purchase their shares at a significant premium to the then-current market price or on other undesirable terms.
-Absent this provision, a public shareholder holding more than an aggregate of 15% of the shares sold in this offering without our prior consent, we believe their edemption rights if such holder's shares are not purchased by us, our Sponsor or our management a premium to the then-current market price or on other undesirable terms.
+We believe this restriction will discourage shareholders from accumulating large blocks of shares, and subsequent attempts by such holders to use their ability to exercise their redemption rights against a proposed Business Combination a public shareholder holding more than an aggregate of 15% of the shares or our management to purchase their shares at a significant premium to the then-current market price or on other undesirable terms.
+Absent this provision, a public shareholder holding more than an aggregate of 15% of the shares are not purchased by us, our Sponsor or our management a premium to the then-current market price or on other undesirable terms.
+Absent holder's shares are not purchased by us, our Sponsor or our management at a premium to the then-current market price or on other undesirable terms.
 By limiting our shareholders' ability to redeem no more than 15% of the shares sold in this offering without our prior consent, we believe we will limit the ability of a small group of shareholders to unreasonably attempt to block our ability to complete our initial Business Combination, particularly in connection with a Business Combination with a target that requires as a closing condition that we have a minimum net worth or a certain amount of cash.